Deep Dive

 Conclusion

-Fundamentally, TAC Protocol is an infrastructure bridge that leverages Telegram's unparalleled distribution to onboard the next wave of users to decentralized applications.
-Will its focus on seamless integration be enough to translate Telegram's vast social reach into sustained on-chain activity?
+Fundamentally, TAC Protocol is an infrastructure bridge that leverages Telegram's vast network to onboard the next wave of DeFi users by making Ethereum applications natively accessible.
+Will its focused integration prove to be the most effective model for mass adoption?